kirkshoop/async_scope/async-resource.md

 `open` does not perform a task, its completion is a signal that `run` has successfully constructed the resource.

 Existing resources, like `run_loop` and `stop_source` have a method that returns a token.
-This does not provide for any asynchronous operations that are required before a token is valid.
+This does not provide for any *async-function*s that are required before a token is valid.

-`open` is an operation that provides the token only after it is valid.
+`open` is an *async-function* that provides the token only after token is valid.

 `open` completes when the token is valid.
-All operations using the token must be nested within the `run` operation (yes, it is the run operation that owns the resource, not the open operation).
+All *async-function*s using the token must be nested within the `run` *async-function* (yes, it is the run *async-function* that owns the resource, not the open *async-function*).

-The receiver passed to the `open` operation is used to query services as needed (allocator, scheduler, stop-token, etc..)
+The receiver passed to the `open` *async-function* is used to query services as needed (allocator, scheduler, stop-token, etc..)

 ### The run cpo

 `open` may start before the resource is constructed and completes when the token is valid. `run` starts before the resources is constructed and completes after the token is closed.
-The `run` operation represents the entire resource.
-The `run` operation includes construction, open, resource usage, and close. `run` is the owner of the resource, `open` is the token accessor, `close` is the signal to stop the resource.
+The `run` *async-function* represents the entire resource.
+The `run` *async-function* includes construction, open, resource usage, and close. `run` is the owner of the resource, `open` is the token accessor, `close` is the signal to stop the resource.

-`open` cannot represent the resource because it will complete before the resources reaches the closed state.
+`open` cannot represent the resource because it will complete before the resource reaches the closed state.

 `close` cannot represent the resource because it cannot begin until after open has completed.